-Rady Children's Brachial Plexus Clinic provides comprehensive evaluations and follow-up services for children with brachial plexus injuries.
+The Brachial Plexus Clinic at Rady Children's Hospital-San Diego provides comprehensive evaluations and follow-up services for children with brachial plexus injuries.

 C. Douglas Wallace, M.D., Director of Orthopedic Trauma; Associate Clinical Professor of Orthopedic Surgery, UC San Diego